 I’ve tried each of these systems.
 My final recommendation for the overall best paint mixer is at the end of the article.

-I have a lot of paint colors (i.e., Vallejo, Games Workshop, Reaper, Scale 75, Badger, and Privateer Press), and almost every bottle needs to be shaken or mixed before use.
+I have a lot of paint colors (i.e., Vallejo, Games Workshop, Army Painter, Reaper Series, Scale 75, Badger, Kimera, and Privateer Press), and almost every bottle needs to be shaken or mixed before use.

-There is a need for miniature paint mixing products!
+There is a need for miniature and model paint mixing products!

 The top 5 best paint mixers and shakers for model paints are the following: